Jackiee02/OCR-with-Pytesseract-and-OpenCV/README.md

-# OCR System using Pytesseract and OpenCV
+# OCR System using OpenCV and Pytesseract

-This project demonstrates the implementation of an Optical Character Recognition (OCR) system using Pytesseract and OpenCV.
-The system is designed to preprocess images, extract text from images using Tesseract OCR, and evaluate the accuracy of the detected text.
-The preprocessing techniques include grayscale conversion, thresholding, noise removal, and edge detection to optimize OCR results.
+## Introduction

+The goal of this project is to detect and extract text from images using OpenCV and Pytesseract.
+Optical Character Recognition (OCR) is a technology used for converting different types of images that contain text into machine-readable formats.
+OpenCV is used for preprocessing the images, while Pytesseract handles the OCR part.
+This project evaluates the efficiency and effectiveness of the OCR system, using various image preprocessing techniques to improve accuracy.

+The code runs in a Jupyter Notebook format on Google Colab and is designed to work with images stored in Google Drive.
+The goal of the project is to efficiently extract text from images while optimizing for both speed and accuracy.

 ## Features

-- **Image Preprocessing**: Includes techniques like grayscale conversion, noise removal, thresholding, and edge detection to enhance the image for better OCR accuracy.
-- **Text Detection and Extraction**: Pytesseract is used to detect and extract text from images.
-Various configurations are applied to customize the OCR process.
+- Image preprocessing (grayscale, noise removal, thresholding, etc.)
+- Text extraction using Pytesseract
-- **Bounding Boxes**: Bounding boxes are drawn around detected text to visually represent the location of the extracted text.
+- Bounding box creation around detected text
-- **Text Accuracy Evaluation**: The confidence score of the extracted text is calculated to measure the accuracy of the OCR process.
+- Confidence score evaluation of the detected text
+- Custom text detection (e.g., numbers only, blacklisting characters)
+- Template matching for specific patterns (e.g., dates)
+- Performance evaluation in terms of time taken for each process

 ## Prerequisites

-Before running the notebook, ensure that you have installed the following:

-- OpenCV
-- Tesseract OCR
-- Pytesseract
-- Numpy

-You will also need access to Google Colab or Jupyter Notebook to run the code.
+- Google Colab or Jupyter Notebook environment

-## Setup

-To run this project, follow these steps:

-1. Clone the repository to your local machine.
-2. Upload the Jupyter Notebook file to Google Colab or open it in Jupyter Notebook.
-3. Install the required dependencies as outlined in the notebook.
+- OpenCV and Pytesseract libraries installed
+- Tesseract-OCR installed on the system

 ## Usage

-This notebook includes a step-by-step guide for:

-1. Preprocessing images for optimal OCR results.
-2. Extracting text from images using Pytesseract.
-3. Visualizing text detection with bounding boxes.
-4. Evaluating the accuracy of the extracted text.
+Upload the notebook to Google Colab or any Jupyter Notebook environment and ensure that the necessary libraries are installed.
+The notebook contains cells that can be run sequentially to process images and extract text.

+Ensure that images are stored in a Google Drive directory if working in Colab, and update the paths to match your directory structure.

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for more details.